shabyash/frontend-tech-test/README.md

-It's an okay function, but it could be a lot cleaner, and a lot shorter: this function is written using only ES3, and because we don't support old versions of Internet Explorer and we use Babel, we can use ES5 and ES2016.
+It's an okay function, but it could be a lot cleaner, and a lot shorter: this function is written using only ES3, and because we don't support old versions of Internet Explorer and we use Babel, you can use ES5 and ES2016.

 The task is to improve the function.
 This is entirely subjective and there's basically nothing you can do wrong - just curious!